jamesmcginnis/atv-media-remote/info.md

 - **Apple TV remote** — touchpad navigation, Back, TV home, Apps launcher, and Power with live on/off indicator
 - **App launcher** — tap Apps to see all installed apps and launch any of them instantly
 - **Smart volume** — detects Apple TV automatically and uses remote commands for reliable volume in every app; falls back to standard volume control for other players
+- **Dedicated volume entity** — optionally route volume control to a separate device such as a TV or AV receiver
 - **Volume slider or buttons** — choose a full-width drag slider or flanking + / − buttons
 - **Mini remote shortcut** — one tap in compact mode jumps straight into the remote view
 - **Multi-device switching** — manage multiple media players with drag-to-reorder and auto-switch